-The Let Property Campaign is open to a wide range of residential property landlords including:
+The Let Property Campaign is open to a wide range of residential property landlords who are individuals.
+Multiple landlords of jointly owned residential properties need to submit separate disclosures for their own share of the profit.

-The LPC is only available for individuals and so you cannot use the campaign to disclose income on behalf of a company or a Trust that owns residential property.
+The LPC cannot be used to disclose income on behalf of a company or a Trust that owns residential property.

 There are alternative ways for commercial landlords, directors and trustees to make voluntary disclosures.
 Please check our Tax Disclosures page or call us for more information.